josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_action_map.md

 > in the future.
 >

-The Vector2 type defines the input as an axis input.
+The `Vector2` type defines the input as an axis input.
 Touchpads, thumbsticks and similar inputs are exposed as vectors.
-You can get the value of a Vector2 type action by calling the method get_vector2 on your [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node.
+You can get the value of a `Vector2` type action by calling the method `get_vector2` on your [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node.
-It emits the input_vector2_changed signal when changed.
+It emits the `input_vector2_changed` signal when changed.

-The Pose type defines a spatially tracked input.
+The `Pose` type defines a spatially tracked input.
-Multiple "pose" inputs are available in OpenXR: aim, grip and palm.
+Multiple "pose" inputs are available in OpenXR: `aim`, `grip` and `palm`.
-Your [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node is automatically positioned based on the pose action assigned to pose property of this node.
+Your [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node is automatically positioned based on the pose action assigned to `pose` property of this node.
 More about poses later.

 > Note:
-> The OpenXR implementation in Godot also exposes a special pose called Skeleton.
+> The OpenXR implementation in Godot also exposes a special pose called `Skeleton`.
 > This is part of the hand tracking implementation.
-> This pose is exposed through the skeleton action that is supported outside of the
+> This pose is exposed through the `skeleton` action that is supported outside of the
 > action map system.
 > It is thus always present if hand tracking is supported.
 > You don't need to bind actions to this pose to use it.
 >

-Finally, the only output type is Haptic and it allows us to set the intensity of haptic feedback, such as controller vibration.
+Finally, the only output type is `Haptic` and it allows us to set the intensity of haptic feedback, such as controller vibration.
 Controllers can have multiple haptic outputs and support for haptic vests is coming to OpenXR.

-So lets add an action for our aim pose, we do this by clicking on the + button for our action set:
+So lets add an action for our aim pose, we do this by clicking on the `+` button for our action set:

 @Image(source: "xr_aim_pose.png")